dplefevre/marine-mammals-classification/README.md

 # Transform the waveform dataset to have MFCCs images and their corresponding labels as integer IDs.

-* extracted 10 segments of (MFCCs) on all 30 seconds audio files. "e.g. every 3 seconds"
+* extracted 13 (MFCCs) on 10 segments over each 30 seconds audio files. "e.g. every 3 seconds"
 * generated more data to train on.